inex/ixp-manager-docs-md/docs/usage/customers.md

 To be useful, you need to [skin](../features/skinning.md) the welcome email.

-From IXP Manager v4.8.0 onwards, its format is Markdown and it is sent as a HTML email.
+Its format is Markdown and it is sent as a HTML email.
 The file you need to skin is (with an example of how to do it):

 ```
 cd ${IXPROOT}